Sweet Pea - rearSweet Pea - Rear compartmentSweet Pea - InteriorSweet Pea and my 1967 OldsMomRob & RayRon DAlberoSweet Pea

 Kind of exciting.

-DrivetrainMotor coupled directly to manual transmission.
+DrivetrainMotor coupled directly to manual

-Just one forward speed (1st) and reverse used.
+forward speed (1st) and reverse.

 ControllerFord

-Speed switched via ordinary Ford starter motor
+Speed switched via ordinary Ford

-solenoids which tapped batteries for 3
+starter motor solenoids which tapped

-voltage levels resulting in 3 speeds.
+resulting in 3 speeds.

-Accelerator pedal actuated simple pushbutton.
+Accelerator pedal actuated simple

-Speed changed by selector switch on dash.
+pushbutton.
+Speed changed by selector

-Batteries6 Willard ., 6.00 Volt, Lead-Acid, Flooded
+Batteries6 Willard Golf Cart, 6.00 Volt, Lead-Acid, Flooded

-Golf cart batteries
+Golf cart batteries for traction

 System Voltage36 Volts